advpetc/tech_notes/docs/machine learning/cs231n-lecture-4-introduction-to-neural-networks.md

 4. \[\frac{\partial f}{\partial x} = \frac{\partial f}{\partial q} \frac{\partial q}{\partial x} = -4 \times 1 = -4 \] -- using chain rule

 Using Chain rule:
-Use upstreaming compound and multiple with the local compound to derive the desire partial derivative
+Use upstreaming compound and multiple with the local compound to derive the desired partial derivative

 For each node, we just need "local gradient" which is the new upstream for the next level node.